 In the last decade or so, we’ve participated in a relatively modest 50 races or so and coincidentally have organized around the same number.

-From 5K’s to fun runs to full marathons.
+From 5K’s to fun runs to half marathon marathons.
 From 200 people races to 40,000 people races.
 From the West Coast to East Coast and International 5Ks and Marathons.

-Here are some race elements that we feel are important to making a lasting impression and a good run.
+Here are some race elements that we feel are important to making a lasting impression and a good run whether you are training for a 5K, 10K, or half-marathon.

 [/et_pb_text][et_pb_text admin_label=”1″ background_layout=”light” text_orientation=”left” max_width=”620px” text_font=”Lato||||” text_font_size=”20″ text_text_color=”#525e6c” use_border_color=”off” border_color=”#ffffff” border_style=”solid” custom_margin=”30px||0px|” text_line_height=”1.5em” text_font_size_last_edited=”on|tablet”]